SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

 In a spine-leaf network, all servers in a rack a connected to a single TOR (top of rack) or Leaf switch.
 Any of the leaf switches are connected to all spine switches in the layer above, which connect the different racks.
 There are no connections between the leaf switches, nor between the spine switches on the same tier.
 This kind of network facilitates scalability by being simpler and much easier to support.

-On top of this physical network, also called underlay, all Software Defined Networking (SDN) features are build on top of.
-The SDN is the virtual network managed by end users and connects VMs, containers and sometimes physical servers.
-The SDN is entirely virtualized and must be designed and implemented with the physical topology in mind in order to achieve the desired performance, functionality and scalability requirements.
+On top of this physical network, also called underlay, all Software Defined Networking (SDN) features are built on top of.
+The SDN is the virtual network managed by end users and connects VMs, containers, and sometimes physical servers.
+The SDN is entirely virtualized and must be designed and implemented with the physical topology in mind in order to achieve the desired performance, functionality, and scalability requirements.

 # Overview of SDN in Openstack